atikurrahman33/Donation-Campaign/README.md

+Project Title
 Donation Campaign

-Features
+Project Features
-Item Exploration:

-Browse through a list of items available for donation.
-Click on an item to view detailed information.
-Donation Process:

-Each item displays a donation price on its image.
-Click the "Donate" button to contribute the specified amount.
-*Donated items are added to your donation list.
-Donation List:

-View a list of items you've donated.
+In this project, you donate to support people and can view item details.

+When you click an item, you can see detailed information, including the donation price displayed on the item image.

-Keep track of your contributions.
+Clicking the donate price adds the item to your donation list, allowing you to keep track of your contributions.
-Statistics:

-Navigate to the statistics section to visualize donation distribution.
+To check your overall impact, you can navigate to the statistics section, where you'll find a visualization of the donation distribution.
-A pie chart shows the percentage of each donated item relative to the total sum of donations.